-CSJ members are dedicated recognizing and supporting diversity when implementing culturally-sensitive helping strategies that are aimed at enhancing the development, dignity, potential, empowerment, and uniqueness of all individuals within their social-cultural environments.
-The six guiding principles that underlie the CSJ Code of Ethics are anchored in the following six core values.
+CSJ members are dedicated to recognizing and supporting diversity when implementing culturally sensitive helping strategies that are aimed at enhancing the development, dignity, potential, empowerment, and uniqueness of all individuals within their social-cultural environments.
+The five guiding principles that underlie the CSJ Code of Ethics are anchored in the following seven core values.

 Social justice.
 Social justice requires that CSJ professionals recognize historical, social, and political inequities in the treatment of people from non-dominant groups and work to remove such inequities at the individual, institutional and societal levels.
-Such efforts require social justice minded counselors to be ever vigilant of the various injustices and different types of oppression that contribute to people's mental health problems as these professionals work to create an equitable and fair social system.
+Such efforts require social justice minded counselors to be ever vigilant of the various injustices and different types of oppression that contribute to people's mental health problems as these professionals work to create an equitable and fair social system as defined by the community being supported.

 Social action.
 A primary reason for the establishment of CSJ was to confront issues of social injustice.
 This professional organization is thus grounded in the belief that it is not enough for counselors to simply become aware and knowledgeable of the ways that social injustices undermine people's mental health and well-being.
-They are also responsible for using this awareness and knowledge to implement actions that are intentionally designed to ameliorate various injustices that adversely impact diverse client populations.
+They are also responsible for using this awareness and knowledge to implement actions that are intentionally designed to ameliorate various injustices that adversely impact diverse client populations as defined by those diverse populations.
 Although many mental health organizations recognize social justice as a value, few mental health organizations explicitly state that one of their main goals is to confront social injustice as a key professional value.

-CSJ professionals are ethically committed to identify social injustice; educate professionals in schools, colleges, institutions, and communities about the adverse impact of such injustice; and take action to eradicate injustices through advocacy.
+CSJ professionals are ethically committed to identify social injustice; educate professionals in schools, colleges, institutions, and communities about the adverse impact of such injustice and take action to eradicate injustices through advocacy.
+The needs of the client community, as defined by the client community, is paramount; it is important that all social justice actions be in concert with the goals and desires of the oppressed and underserved or marginalized community.
 Furthermore, the CSJ Code of Ethics is based in the realization that activism is a part of the social justice-oriented counselor's personal and professional identity development (Roysircar, 2009).